56 Main Street, Room 210

 Residency Certificates are required of students by Community Colleges.
 The purpose of obtaining a residency certificate from the student's County of Residence is to give permission to the Community College to bill the County for matching tuition from the State, County and Student.

 Application for a Certificate must be obtained from the Community College.
 Applications for some schools may also be available on their websites.
-Acceptable proof would include a driver's license, utility bills, bank statements, and personal mail if the envelope is NOT a window envelope and the postmark is clearly legible.
+Acceptable proof would include a driver's license (address printed on front MUST match application, we DO NOT accept address stickers as proof), utility bills, bank statements, and personal mail if the envelope is NOT a window envelope and the postmark is clearly legible.
 If these are not available, in some cases there may be other forms of proof that could be acceptable.

 If the applicant has resided at more than one place in the year covered, proof must be submitted for each place of residence dated at the time that the applicant moved to that address.